SerGeRybakov/call_gate/README.md

 The solution is ``redis`` storage, which is not just thread-safe and process-safe as well, but also distributable.
-You can easily use the same gate in multiple processes, even in separated Docker-containers connected to the same Redis-server or Redis cluster.
+You can easily use the same gate in multiple processes, even in separated Docker-containers connected to the same Redis-server, Redis-sentinel or Redis-cluster.

 Coroutine safety is ensured for all of them by the main class: ``CallGate``.